CeeG33/oc-cg-p10/README.md

 ### Installation and Running the Application with Poetry

-1. Clone this code repository using the command `$ git clone clone https://github.com/CeeG33/oc-cg-p10` (you can also download the code as a [ZIP archive](https://github.com/CeeG33/oc-cg-p10/archive/refs/heads/main.zip)
+1. Clone this code repository using the command `$ git clone https://github.com/CeeG33/oc-cg-p10` (you can also download the code as a [ZIP archive](https://github.com/CeeG33/oc-cg-p10/archive/refs/heads/main.zip)
 2. Navigate to the root directory of the oc-cg-p10 repository using a terminal with the command `$ cd oc-cg-p10`
-3. Install project dependencies using the command `poetry install`
+3. Install project dependencies using the command `$ poetry install`
-4. Start the server with `poetry run python manage.py runserver`
+4. Start the server with `$ poetry run python manage.py runserver`

 When the server is running (after step 4 of the procedure), the SoftDesk Support API can be queried from the entry points starting with the base URL [http://127.0.0.1:8000/api/](http://127.0.0.1:8000/api/).